 With respect to following the principles of the QCA Code the table below signposts where to look.

-The Chairman's statement on Corporate Governance can be read in the annual report and can be read here.
+The Chairman's statement on Corporate Governance can be read in the annual report for the period to 30 September 2022 and can be read here.

 Peter joined Ramsdens in November 2001 as Operations Director and was appointed Chief Executive Officer